Newmark Group Inc. [NMRK] stock Downgrade by BofA/Merrill analyst, price target now $4

-Newmark Group Inc. [NASDAQ: NMRK] traded at a low on 04/22/20, posting a -3.29 loss after which it closed the day’ session at $3.23.
-The results of the trading session contributed to over 1319458 shares changing hands.
-Over the past one week, the price volatility of Newmark Group Inc. stands at 12.51% while the volatility over the past one month is 15.41%.

-The market cap for NMRK stock reached $621.55 million, with 192.43 million shares outstanding and 148.67 million shares in the current float.
-Compared to the average trading volume of 1.63M shares, NMRK reached a trading volume of 1319458 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 1.68M shares, NMRK reached a trading volume of 1968886 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about Newmark Group Inc. [NMRK]?